mute-key/landle/README.md

 <img src="./demo/cleanUpWhitespaceFromSelection.gif" alt ="GIF" style="border: solid 3px black" height ="330">

-## Future Features
+## backlog

+ - need better readme
  - Digest linter and perform audo correction based on lint config.

-## backlog

  - removeCommentedLine improvement for trailing both previous line and next line.
  - removeCommentedLine improvement to be ablet to delete block comment if it is in selection.

 ## changelog

+version 0.9.2061

+ - auto save trigger has been added for after command call with it's configuration.
+ - auto trigger command call before command call with it's configuration.
+ - new event class has been added.
+ - removeMultipleWhitespace function no longer remove multiple whitespaces on inline comment.
+ - extension icon added.

 version 0.9.206
  - code split on lineHandler.ts